avalanche-foundation/ACPs/ACPs/99-validatorsetmanager-contract/README.md

 ## Abstract

-Define (i) a reference interface for a minimal Subnet Manager Solidity smart contract to be deployed on any Avalanche EVM chain, as well as (ii) a modular architecture to easily plug in custom “security modules” on top of this contract (e.g. to implement a PoS Subnet).
+Define (i) a reference interface for a minimal Validator Manager Solidity smart contract to be deployed on any Avalanche EVM chain, as well as (ii) a modular architecture to easily plug in custom “security modules” on top of this contract (e.g. to implement a PoS Subnet).

 This ACP relies on concepts introduced in [ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets).
 It depends on it to be marked as `Implementable`.

 ## Motivation

-[ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets) opens the door to managing a Subnet validator set (stored on the P-Chain) from any chain on the Avalanche Network.
-The P-Chain allows a Subnet to specify a "Subnet manager".
-This `(blockchainID, address)` pair is responsible for sending Warp messages contained within `RegisterSubnetValidatorTx` and `SetSubnetValidatorWeightTx` on the P-Chain.
+[ACP-77 (Reinventing Subnets)](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets) opens the door to managing an L1 validator set (stored on the P-Chain) from any chain on the Avalanche Network.
+The P-Chain allows a Subnet to specify a "validator manager".
+This `(blockchainID, address)` pair is responsible for sending Warp messages contained within `RegisterL1ValidatorTx` and `SetL1ValidatorWeightTx` on the P-Chain.
 This enables an on-chain program to add, modify the weight of, and remove validators.

 On each validator set change, the P-Chain is willing to sign an `AddressedCall` to notify any onchain program tracking the validator set.
 Onchain programs must be able to interpret this message, so they can trigger the appropriate action.
-The 2 kinds of `AddressedCall`s [defined in ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#proof-of-subnet-validator-set-change) are `SubnetValidatorRegistrationMessage` and `SubnetValidatorWeightUpdateMessage`.
+The 2 kinds of `AddressedCall`s [defined in ACP-77](https://github.com/avalanche-foundation/ACPs/tree/main/ACPs/77-reinventing-subnets#p-chain-warp-message-payloads) are `RegisterL1ValidatorMessage` and `L1ValidatorWeightMessage`.

 Given these assumptions and the fact that most of the active blockchains on Avalanche mainnet are EVM-based, we propose defining a reference implementation for a Solidity smart contract that can: